realpython/python-guide/docs/writing/logging.rst

 There are at least three ways to configure a logger:

 - Using an INI-formatted file:
-    - **Pro**: possible to update configuration while running using the function :func:`logging.config.listen` to listen on a socket.
+    - **Pro**: possible to update configuration while running, using the function :func:`logging.config.listen` to listen on a socket.
     - **Con**: less control (e.g. custom subclassed filters or loggers) than possible when configuring a logger in code.